Biblical Archaeology Society: The Biblical Archaeology Review

 The Biblical Archaeology Society is the publisher of its own magazine, Biblical Archaeology Review, which has generated extensive public following.
-The Review is both nonsectarian and ‘non-academic’ and as such, has been attributed with setting the agenda for discourse surrounding issues relating to both the Bible and archaeological matters.
-Shanks declared that he saw an overall failure in experts publishing the results of their excavations, and as such, sought to remedy this through the creation of the Review.
+BAR is both nonsectarian and "non-academic" and as such, has been attributed with setting the agenda for discourse surrounding issues relating to both the Bible and archaeological matters.
+Shanks declared that he saw an overall failure in experts publishing the results of their excavations, and as such, sought to remedy this through the creation of BAR.
 Contributors to the Biblical Archaeology Review are that of scholars, researchers and archaeological experts.
-The Society’s review has been suggested to have ‘a kind of de facto control’ over mainstream media regarding biblical archaeological endeavours and as such, is considered ‘the gate keeper’ for most major news outlets.
+The Society's review has been suggested to have "a kind of de facto control" over mainstream media regarding biblical archaeological endeavours and as such, is considered "the gate keeper" for most major news outlets.

 The review discusses both the latest discovers and controversies of the archaeological field, providing a multi-medic publication with photography, maps and diagrams.
 It is through this publication that the Biblical Archaeology Society has raised the important need to publish the Dead Sea Scrolls in an egalitarian fashion.
-The Review also promoted a renewed comprehensive archaeological analysis on the Temple Mount, in addition to a report on matters of litigation, regarding a lawsuit involving Muslims accused of destroying a historic site for three of the world’s major faiths.
+BAR also promoted a renewed comprehensive archaeological analysis on the Temple Mount, in addition to a report on matters of litigation, regarding a lawsuit involving Muslims accused of destroying a historic site for three of the world's major faiths.
 In addition, the publication allows for a forum in which the analytical studies of important biblical artefacts can be questioned.

 The content of The Biblical Archaeology Review is considered to articulate the academic field of archaeology and biblical studies in a manner that is understood and easily digested to a broader general audience.
-That is, their publication has been argued as a palliative for the archaeology field’s lost ability communicate beyond the academy itself and for bridging the gap between academic scholarship and the lay public’s desire for key archaeological questions.
-The review was said to have ‘simplified esoteric’ scholarship and writings, to which they were attributed with ‘tantalising headlines’.
-The Society’s delivery of archaeological news through the Biblical Archaeology Review has been suggested to use sensationalist tactics.
+That is, their publication has been argued as a palliative for the archaeology field's lost ability to communicate beyond the academy itself and for bridging the gap between academic scholarship and the lay public's desire for key archaeological questions.
+The review was said to have "simplified esoteric" scholarship and writings, to which they were attributed with "tantalising headlines".
+The Society's delivery of archaeological news through the Biblical Archaeology Review has been suggested to use sensationalist tactics.

 The Biblical Archaeology Society has produced an additional two smaller publications, publishing the Bible Review from 1985 to 2005 and Archaeology Odyssey from 1998 to 2006.
 The Society also publishes the daily blog Bible History Daily and hosts lecture series and site tours with prominent scholars in the fields of archaeology and biblical studies.